New binary black hole mergers in the LIGO--Virgo O3a data: Changes to the O2 analysis pipeline

 \item \textit{Preprocessing and flagging the data:} We down-sample the public $4096$ Hz data to a sampling rate of $2048$ Hz in the search compared with $1024$ Hz in O2, since our templates now contain frequencies up to $600$ Hz, and hence we need the Nyquist frequency to be above this limit.
 We also updated the method we use to flag frequency ranges containing loud lines, which defines the ranges that are excluded from our excess power tests.
 Previously, we defined as lines those regions for which the noise amplitude spectral density (ASD, the square root of the PSD) exceeds a smoothed version of the ASD by a fraction that cannot occur due to reasonable measurement noise.
 We found that some of the lines in the data have a fine frequency structure, with multiple lines occurring in a narrow frequency range (of a few Hz), which can throw off this procedure since the lines bleed to adjacent frequencies when the ASD is smoothed.
 To address this spectral leakage, we now iterate the line-identification procedure a few times: each time, we use a boxcar filter in the frequency domain (width 1 Hz) to smooth the ASD and then compare with the non-smoothed ASD to flag lines, which define regions that we replace by the smoothed ASD in what we pass to the next iteration as the non-smoothed ASD.
 In practice, we repeat this procedure three times to achieve convergence.
 Note that this is only to identify lines, and we still use the full ASD (estimated using the Welch method \cite{welch1967use}) to define the whitening filter throughout the search.
+These signal processing changes are not expected to have a large effect on the sensitivity of the pipeline but we include them here for completeness.